Please check the Greenlandic and/or Danish versions of this site.

-During 2017 and 2018 Asiaq will, on behalf of Greenland’s Research Council, carry out a glaciological research project using UAV-technology (drones).
+During 2017 and 2018 Asiaq will, carry out a glaciological research project, funded by Greenland’s Research Council, using UAV-technology (drones).
 The aim of the project is to determine seasonal and annual volume changes, at Qassinnguit glacier in Kobbefjorden.
 The volume changes will then be used to determine the glacier’s mass and area changes.

 The glacier will be surveyed using a Sensefly Ebee drone.
 The drone captures high resolution images, and by using photogrammetric methods these images can be used to generate a digital surface model (DSM) and orthophoto mosaic.
 The results from the drone project will be compared with results from Asiaq’s glaciological studies at Qassinnguit, which are operating in the framework of GlacioBasis under the Greenland Ecosystem Monitoring-program (www.g-e-m.dk) since 2012.